The Project

 Communicating mathematically in algebra is an online professional development programme focused on exploring the opportunities and challenges associated with the language around key concepts in algebra.

-The programme will offer research-based teaching strategies that support students to communicate in mathematical ways.
+The programme offers research-based teaching strategies that support students to communicate in mathematical ways.
 It focuses on exploring the opportunities and challenges associated with the language around key concepts in algebra, particularly at Key Stage 3 (students aged 11-14).

 Introduction to the project